Wekiva Falls RV Resort Spring

 Wekiva Falls RV Resort – Sorrento’s Hidden Spring

-Wekiva Falls RV Resort is one of the best resorts for those that love the great outdoors, springs, and camping.
+Wekiva Falls RV Resort is one of the best resorts for those who love the great outdoors, springs, and camping.
 Close to the best attractions that Orlando or Daytona Beach has, it’s the perfect location to enjoy Central Florida’s attractions while basking in Florida’s wilderness.
-Add to this, the resort boasts a swimming pool that is a sulfur spring that flows into the nearby Wekiva River from a sandy-bottomed stream.
-The pool area has a fountain that blasts water, there are water slides and on weekends there’s a DJ to entertain the guests.
+Add to this that the resort boasts a sulfur spring swimming pool that flows into the nearby Wekiva River from a sandy-bottomed stream.
+The pool area has a fountain that blasts water, water slides, and on weekends, a DJ to entertain guests.

 This post may contain affiliate links.
 Please read our disclosure and privacy policy for more information.